Harshit525191/MIPS32-5-Stage-Pipelined-Processor-Simulation-in-Verilog/README.md

 # MIPS32 5-Stage Pipelined Processor Simulation in Verilog

-This project implements a simplified 32-bit MIPS processor using a 5-stage pipeline architecture in Verilog.
+This project presents a simplified 32-bit MIPS processor implemented in Verilog using a 5-stage pipeline architecture.
 The pipeline includes basic instruction decoding, ALU execution, memory operations, and register write-back.
-A testbench (`testpipeline`) is also included to simulate and verify instruction execution with waveform generation support.
+A testbench (`testpipeline`)  is provided to simulate instruction execution and generate waveforms for verification.

 ---